 Twitch has not notified me on the specific reason behind their decision… Firm handshakes to all for the support during this difficult time.

-At the time, however, he did say how long the ban would last, or if it was permanent.
-To this day, Twitch still hasn’t confirmed a reason, or disclosed a length for the ban other than “permanent” either.
+At the time, however, he did not say how long the ban would last, or if it was permanent.
+To this day, Twitch still hasn’t confirmed a reason.

 As reports began to come out that alleged that the streamer’s ban from Twitch was permanent, Beahm’s close friend and collaborator Timothy ‘TimTheTatman’ Betar reacted to the news during a live broadcast.
 “When I was talking to Doc, all he said was that he was talking to Twitch to figure out what happened,” he said.